 (e) The matters described in the Basis for Qualified opinion Section, 'Emphasis of Matter' paragraph and Material Uncertainty Related to Going Concern Section above, in our opinion, may have an adverse effect on the functioning of the company.

-(g) The reservation relating to the maintenance of accounts and other matters connected therewith are as stated in the Basis for Qualified opinion paragraph above and paragraph 9(2)(j)(vi) below on reporting under Rule 11(g).
+(g) The reservation relating to the maintenance of accounts and other matters connected therewith are as stated paragraph (b) above on reporting u/s 143(3)(b) and paragraph 9(2)(j)(vi) below on reporting under Rule 11(g).

 (j) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:

 iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2024 - Refer Note 40 to the standalone financial statements;
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2025 - Refer Note 40 to the Standalone Financial Statements;

 (c) Based on the audit procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub clause (i) and (ii) of Rule 11(e) as provided under (a) and (b) above, contain any material mis-statement.